rvandewater/YAIB/README.md

 ## Preprocess and Train

-The following command will run training and evaluation on the MIMIC demo dataset for Mortality prediction at 24h with the LGBMClassifier.
+The following command will run training and evaluation on the MIMIC demo dataset for (Binary) Mortality prediction at 24h with the
+LGBMClassifier.
 Child samples are reduced due to the small amount of training data.
+We load available cache and, if available, load existing cache files.

 ```
 icu-benchmarks train \